bytemare/opaque/README.md

 #### What is OPAQUE?

-> OPAQUE is a PKI-free secure aPAKE that is secure against pre-computation attacks.
+> OPAQUE is an aPAKE that is secure against pre-computation attacks.
 OPAQUE provides forward secrecy with
 > respect to password leakage while also hiding the password from the server, even during password registration.
 OPAQUE
 > allows applications to increase the difficulty of offline dictionary attacks via iterated hashing or other key
 > stretching schemes.
 OPAQUE is also extensible, allowing clients to safely store and retrieve arbitrary application data